 YouTube vlogger and DC fan, Dingus Bringus, broke it down further on one of his vlogs.
 “The main point is money,” he said, “it’s pretty expensive to go to San Diego and have these huge panels.
 And seeing that Warner Bros. didn’t have a huge box office smash [in 2019] — Shazam!... made three or four times its budget, but it didn’t make huge smashing blockbuster numbers …. and Godzilla: King of the Monsters, as we are seeing is not performing all that well — so it really didn’t help those two movies being at Comic-Con last year.
 So I would understand why they wouldn’t want to spend a lot of money for Comic Con to promote smaller budget movies like Birds of Prey and Joker.”

 Jay doesn’t buy it.
-He’s been a comic fan since Linda Carter portrayed Wonder Woman, and he has attended Hall H panels when one could just stroll inside.
+He’s been a comic fan since Lynda Carter portrayed Wonder Woman in the late 70s, and he has attended Hall H panels when one could just stroll inside.
 On July 20, he was outside Hall H waiting to enter the Star Trek: Picard panel.

 “The actors and actresses have promotional appearance obligations in their contracts,” he said “… and most of them live in Los Angeles, they can drive [or be driven] down and go back up in the same day.”